ShehanAT/personal-blog/content/blog/03-20-2021/index.md

 In the next post I will cover the implementation of the ```main()``` function along with other details.
 Stay tuned and thanks for reading my blog post!

 ### Closing Notes
 Well that's all for today, I hope you found this tutorial helpful.
-I would greatly appreciate if you could check out my [Youtube channel](https://www.youtube.com/channel/UCtxed_NljgtAXrQMMdLvhrQ?), follow me on [Twitter](https://twitter.com/Shehan_Atuk), [LinkedIn](https://www.linkedin.com/in/shehan-a-780622126/), [Github](https://github.com/ShehanAT) and [Instagram](https://www.instagram.com/shehanthewebdev/).
+I would greatly appreciate if you could check out my [Youtube channel](https://www.youtube.com/channel/UCtxed_NljgtAXrQMMdLvhrQ?), [LinkedIn](https://www.linkedin.com/in/shehan-a-780622126/) and [Github](https://github.com/ShehanAT).